BITEBOX252/Bitebox/ReadMe.md

             GRANT ALL PRIVILEGES ON DATABASE Bitebox TO Bitebox;

         Creating the Database via pgAdmin 4:
-            Install the pgadmin from the https://ftp.postgresql.org/pub/pgadmin/pgadmin4/v9.0/windows/pgadmin4-9.0-x64.exe
+            Install the pgadmin from the https://ftp.postgresql.org/pub/pgadmin/pgadmin4/v9.0/windows/pgadmin4-9.0-x64.exe if not installed at the posgresql installation time.
-            Open pgAdmin 4 and connect to your PostgreSQL server.
+            Open pgAdmin 4 from start menu and connect to your PostgreSQL server enter the password you created at the time of postgresql installation.
             Right-click on Databases → Click Create → Database.
             Enter Bitebox as the database name.
+            Right click on Bitebox database go to properties.
             Go to the Owner field and select Bitebox.
             Click Save.
-            Navigate to Login/Group Roles → Right-click Create → Login/Group Role.
+            Navigate to Login/Group Roles in the sidebar at last → Right-click Create → Login/Group Role.
             Enter Bitebox as the role name and set the password to Bitebox.
             Under the Privileges tab, grant all permissions.
             Click Save.